k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 The Instance DB Tree area (bottom left) displays the Table Tree which includes:
 * **k2_delta_errors**, holds information on errors, including when each error occured.
-* **k2_main_info**, holds basic information about the LU like LU Name and Instance ID.
+* **k2_main_info**, holds basic information about the LU, like LU Name and Instance ID.
 * **k2_objects_info**, holds information for each of the objects in the selected instance.
 * **k2_transactions_info**, holds basic information about each transaction (ID and timestamp).

 * **Reference tables under k2_Ref**.
 These are only displayed as part of the Instance DB tree when the [reference object](/articles/03_logical_units/15_LU_schema_edit_reference_tab.md) is enabled in the LU schema properties.

-To display the values of a table in the tree, right click the table and select either:
+To display the values of a table in the tree, right-click the table and select either:
 * **Show Data**, to display the table or view it in the Results pane.
 * **Show Schema**, to display the table structure in the Results pane.
 * **Show Indexes**, to display the table indexes in the Results pane.